Mmosier11/Portfolio-Website/README.md

 - [x] Create Vite Project through GitHub Pages
 - [x] Create Figma Design
 - [x] Implement Synthwave React Fiber Three Scene
-- [ ] Translate Figma Design to SCSS
+- [x] Translate Figma Design to SCSS
-- [ ] Implement functionality of links and Selected Works
+- [x] Implement functionality of links and Selected Works
+- [x] Implement Animations
+- [ ] Put Synthwave Scene on different deployment to be viewed
+- [ ] Add some kind of hero to identify website
+- [ ] Animation on hover is not intuitive
+- [ ] Credits needs to be arranged in a better way
+- [ ] Finish filling out information on each selected work
-- [ ] Implement Animations
+- [ ] Add other works to the other works section
-- [ ] Insure Responsivity
+- [ ] Insure Responsivity across devices
+- [ ] Remove unused assets and code
 - [ ] Clean Code

 # Deploy Vite Resources: